Our Board Members

-Today, Jason advocates for veterans recovering from PTSD, TBI, and various addictions.
-He serves as the President of Defence Shed Wagga, a non-profit providing skills training and support to veterans and first responders.
-Additionally, he is a founding member of the Pro Patria Centre, Wagga's first integrated community medical centre focused on empowering veterans and their families.
-Jason's dedication has been recognised with a Paul Harris Fellow award and a prestigious NSW Government Community Service Award.
-His work continues to inspire and support countless veterans and their families.
+Jason now advocates for veterans living with PTSD, TBI, and addiction.
+He is President of Defence Shed Wagga and a founding member of the Pro Patria Centre, contributing to community-led support for veterans and their families.
+His service has been recognised with a Paul Harris Fellow and a NSW Government Community Service Award.

 Dr. Samantha Jakimowicz is an Associate Professor in Nursing and a qualified psychotherapist.
 With over $2.4 million in research funding, she leads initiatives that support wellbeing for patients and communities as well as healthcare workers.
 Her research focuses on the role of compassion and empathy in healthcare, exploring how these values influence patient outcomes, staff wellbeing, and the overall quality of care.